Here's How To See The 'Ring Of Fire' Solar Eclipse In Michigan Thursday

 The next solar eclipse visible from North America will be on Oct.
 14, 2023.

-Will Clarkson, associate professor of physics and astronomy at the University of Michigan-Dearborn told the Detroit Free Press to get the best possible view of the eclipse on Thursday you will need an unobstructed view of the horizon, like a city park or tall building.READ MORE: Report: Michigan Among Most Expensive States For Car Insurance
+Will Clarkson, associate professor of physics and astronomy at the University of Michigan-Dearborn told the Detroit Free Press to get the best possible view of the eclipse on Thursday you will need an unobstructed view of the horizon, like a city park or tall building.READ MORE: Child Tax Credit: How Much Money Will You Get Each Month?

 Epstein suggested using a pinhole projector to view the annual solar eclipse since a solar eclipse is never safe to look at with the naked eye.